 The artwork will focus on the local community members, it's quietly dedicated citizens and workers who comprise a vital source for preservation of the towns identity and the village itself as a vibrant West Coast destination of natural, cultural and architectural heritage.

-It will be a contemporary animated portrait of Mendocino village presenting visually dramatic moving portraits and landscapes to be embedded as an after dark projected artwork onto the facade of a building in the village for the upcoming Mendocino Almost Fringe Festival on April 7, 8.
+It will be a contemporary animated portrait of Mendocino village presenting visually dramatic moving portraits and landscapes to be embedded as an after dark projected artwork onto the facade of a Moody's Coffee bar in the village for the upcoming Mendocino Almost Fringe Festival on April 7, 8.
 The completed artwork will be projected onto the facade of Moody's Coffee at 10450 Lansing St, Mendocino, CA 95460

 The artworks goal is to embody the uplifting ideals of Mendocino as a town where people can get to work in their neighborhood, livelihoods and within their community to repair the world.

 Mendocino Village community members were invited to participate and recorded and interviewed on March 3, 4 2017 and will be featured as part of this community based artwork.

 Special thanks to the The Mendocino Tourism Commission which made a generous contribution of $2,500 towards the production of "A Portrait of Mendocino".

 Also many thanks to the people of Mendocino, Danna Hall, Exhibitions Coordinator, Mendocino Art Center, Mendocino Sheriffs Department, Mendocino Volunteer Fire Department, Moody's Organic Coffee bar.